 Catholic Healthcare recognises that labour hire is a high-risk category in our supply chain but is nonetheless necessary for our operations.
 Most of our care workforce is employed under Enterprise Agreements approved by the Fair Work Commission, making the risk of modern slavery in our directly employed workforce low.
 A smaller percentage of workers in our corporate service's divisions and head office are employed under individual contracts of employment.
-Agency workers, when required, such as registered nurse, enrolled nurse. assistants in nursing and care workers, are engaged under agency agreements with external suppliers.
+Agency workers, when required, such as Registered Nurse (RN), Enrolled Nurse (EN), Assistants in Nursing (AIN) and Care workers, are engaged under agency agreements with external suppliers.
 Other service providers including allied health professionals and hairdressers are engaged under individual contractor arrangements that allows for negotiation.

-The use of employment agencies and labour hire contractors to procure agency workers represents a modern slavery risk category and to address this we have updated our standard agency contracts to include robust anti-slavery clauses, which ensures contractors comply with our Modern Slavery Policy and requires them to report instances of modern slavery to Catholic Healthcare.
-To date, no contractors have raised any issues with these new standard clauses.
+The use of employment agencies and labour hire contractors to procure agency workers represents a modern slavery risk category and to address this we have updated our standard agency contracts to include robust anti-slavery clauses, which ensures contractors comply with our Modern Slavery Policy and allows Catholic Healthcare to terminate agreements if they engage in modern slavery or do not comply with Catholic Healthcare policy.
+To date, no contractors have raised any issues with these new standard clauses and Catholic Healthcare has not been made aware of any breaches to its contract terms in relation to modern slavery.